romanguillermo/Streats/README.md

 # Streats
-*A street food finder app for LA*
+*LA Street Food Finder App*

 ## Overview
-Streats is a mobile app designed to help users discover and locate street food vendors in Los Angeles.
-The goal is to provide an easy way for food lovers to explore and support local street food businesses.
+Streats is a mobile app designed to make finding LA's best street food (food trucks, stands, carts, ice cream trucks and more) easy.
+The goal is to provide an easy way for users to explore LA's vast food culture and support local businesses.

-## Features (Planned)
+## Features
 - 📍 **Real-time vendor locations**
 - 🔍 **Search & filter by cuisine**
 - 📃 **View up-to-date menus and hours**